stevenwhitespacesystems/cyberhawk-technical-test/notes/Setup.md

 I followed this migration guide to update the project: https://github.com/laravel/vite-plugin/blob/main/UPGRADE.md#migrating-from-laravel-mix-to-vite

 I also included TypeScript as it is the modern standard for building frontend applications and is supported by Vite.

+I've also installed prettier and eslint to format the code and lint the code respectively using the airbnb style guide.

+## Backend

+I've installed ECS to lint the php code and PHPStan to check for errors and potential security issues.

+## Git Hooks

+I've installed Husky to run the format-lint and format-stan commands on commit which will format the typescript code and lint it as well as check the php code for errors and potential security issues.